 In mid-June of 2019, I self-published a revised and updated version of Murder Orthodoxies; and throughout that revised manuscript, I sprinkled references to and excerpts from Fowler’s documents, the majority of which appeared in Section 4 within the subsection dedicated to Marilyn’s alleged second husband, the ubiquitous, Robert F. Slatzer.
 While those references appear in this website version of Murder Orthodoxies, I have added some additional references and actual copies of Will Fowler’s documents, both handwritten and typewritten, along with copies of the contracts executed by Slatzer, Fowler and Frank Capell.
 Those documents are much more than illuminating.

-During the course of writing the text which follows hereafter, I had trouble deciding how I should employ the word biography.
-I consulted Miriam Webster’s Dictionary, the online version, searching for guidance; it informed me that a biography is usually a written history of a person’s life.
+During the course of writing the text which follows hereafter, I had trouble deciding how I should employ the word biography; so I consulted Miriam Webster’s Dictionary, the online version, searching for guidance.
+Miriam and Webster informed me that a biography is usually a written history of a person’s life.
 A paper Funk and Wagnall’s resting in my bookcase, not an electronic version, further defined biography by adding the following words: written by someone else.
-Various articles and opinions of several erudite men and women confirmed the preceding denotation; and a few of the erudite even expressed an opinion that a biography, while usually non-fiction, can appear in a fictional form, an assertion which seemed to be nothing less than a goofy oxymoron; but then we live in an goofy, oxymoronic age.
+Various articles and opinions of several erudite men and women confirmed the preceding denotations; and a few of the erudite even expressed an opinion that a biography, while usually a non-fiction literary effort, can appear in a fictional form, an assertion which seemed to be nothing less than a goofy oxymoron; but then we live in an goofy, oxymoronic age.
 Some persons might contend that the age is mostly goofy while some might contend it is mostly moronic.